1. What are the core roles of DevOps Engineers in terms of development and Infrastructure?

-DevOps engineer work very closely with Agile development teams to ensure they have an environment necessary to support functions such as automated testing, continuous Integration and continuous Delivery.
-DevOps engineer must be in constant contact with the developers and make all required parts of environment work seamlessly.
+Answer: DevOps engineer works very closely with Agile development teams to ensure they have an environment necessary to support functions such as automated testing, continuous integration, and continuous delivery.
+DevOps engineer must be in constant contact with the developers and make all required parts of the environment work seamlessly.

 15. Which VCS tool you are comfortable with?

 Answer: You can just mention the VCS tool that you have worked on like this: “I have worked on Git and one major advantage it has over other VCS tools like SVN is that it is a distributed version control system.”